Soil biodiversity: Biodiversity

 According to the Australian Department of the Environment and Water Resources, biodiversity is "the variety of life: the different plants, animals and micro-organisms, their genes and the ecosystems of which they are a part."
-Biodiversity and soil are strongly linked, because soil is the medium for a large variety of organisms, and interacts closely with the wider biosphere.
-Conversely, biological activity is a primary factor in the physical and chemical formation of soils.
+Biodiversity and soil are strongly linked because soil is the medium for a large variety of organisms, and interacts closely with the wider biosphere.
+Conversely, biological activity is a primary factor in soil's physical and chemical formation.

 Soil provides a vital habitat, primarily for microbes (including bacteria and fungi), but also for microfauna (such as protozoa and nematodes), mesofauna (such as microarthropods and enchytraeids), and macrofauna (such as earthworms, termites, and millipedes).
 The primary role of soil biota is to recycle organic matter that is derived from the "above-ground plant-based food web".

-Soil is in close cooperation with the wider biosphere.
+Soil is in close cooperation with the broader biosphere.
 The maintenance of fertile soil is "one of the most vital ecological services the living world performs", and the "mineral and organic contents of soil must be replenished constantly as plants consume soil elements and pass them up the food chain".

 The correlation of soil and biodiversity can be observed spatially.
 For example, both natural and agricultural vegetation boundaries correspond closely to soil boundaries, even at continental and global scales.

-A "subtle synchrony" is how Baskin (1997) describes the relationship that exists between the soil and the diversity of life, above and below the ground.
-It is not surprising that soil management has a direct effect on biodiversity.
+A "subtle synchrony" is how Baskin (1997) describes the relationship between the soil and the diversity of life above and below the ground.
+It is not surprising that soil management directly affects biodiversity.
 This includes practices that influence soil volume, structure, biological, and chemical characteristics, and whether soil exhibits adverse effects such as reduced fertility, soil acidification, or salinisation.